Kachin Independence Army: 2021–present

 After 2021 Myanmar coup d'état has Kachin Independence Army increased its activity and has seized 10 Myanmar military bases.
-The KIA took over Kachin Special Region 1 from the New Democratic Army-Kachin (NDA-K) and regained control of 100's of Rare Earth Elements.
+The KIA took over Kachin Special Region 1 from the New Democratic Army-Kachin (NDA-K), ensuring control of rare earth hubs.
 The New Democratic Army-Kachin was allied with the government military.

 From 2025 China has been pushing the KIA to end the fighting and stop training / arming other Ethnic Armed Organizations (EAOs).
 China has stopped cross-border trade rising fuel prices many times.
 So far the KIA has not stopped fighting or supporting other EAOs.

 The KIA has also retaken control of most of the jade mines in Hpakant, which they lost when they signed the ceasefire in 1994.
 The jade mines generate US$31 billion per year.

 In December 2024 the KIA, All Burma Students Democratic Front (ABSDF) and others EAOs, launched an operation to capture Bhamo.
 The fighting continues with daily battles.
 The outcome of the battle of Bhamo is closely watched and is widely believed to be a decisive battle, with the winner taking the clear strategic upper hand.

+Gun Maw stated on 9 February 2026 during the 65th Kachin Revolution Day that the KIO/KIA would reject all talks with the State Security and Peace Commission junta unless the National Unity Government and other groups can sit alongside the KIO in one meeting.